hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ## Creating scenarios

 `Scenario` in HetaSimulator is an object which stores a model together with additional settings and options.
-It sets the time point, ranges, updates parameter values, activate or inactivate events, etc.
+It sets the saving time point, time span, specific parameters' values, active and inactive events, etc.

-The scenario-based approach is used to store pre-defined model's options: dose values, experimental scenarios, data saving options, initial values and others which can be applied for one or multiple models.
-The `Scenario` also stores `Measurement` points which is used for parameters identification and visualization.
+The scenario-based approach is used to store pre-defined model's options: dose values, experimental scenarios, saving options, initial values and other settings, which can be applied for one or multiple models.
+The `Scenario` also stores `Measurement` points which are used for parameters estimation and visualization.

-`Scenario` is created from default options passed from its model and user defined options from table row or set manually.
+`Scenario` is created from the default or user defined options.
+It can be imported from Scenario and Measurement tables or set directly in Julia code.

 ### Import from CSV tables

-The most simple way to populate a platform by scenarios is to create a separate file with `Scenario` in [tabular CSV format](../table-formats/scenario.md).
+The most simple way to populate a platform with scenarios is to create a separate `Scenario` file in [tabular CSV format](../table-formats/scenario.md).

 Create file __scenarios.csv__ file inside __my\_example__ with the following content.